 When it comes to being a full-time writer, producing the book is only part of the job.
 This is true whether you’re traditionally published or self-published, and it’s the part of publishing that often catches new writers off-guard.
 The work is the most important element, but the business side of this industry often goes overlooked.

 One example of this?
-Fiction ads.
+Fiction book advertising.
 Fiction advertisements are a vital part of the business end of writing, but a lot of writers have no idea where to start.
-In this article, we’re going to talk about why fiction ads are essential for authors, and how to get started advertising your fiction book.
-We’ll also cover some examples of fiction ads done right.
+In this article, we’re going to talk about why fiction book advertising is essential for authors, and how to get started advertising your fiction book.
+We’ll also cover some examples of fiction book advertising done right.

-Enter your details below to see how much your book series would be worth!
+Enter your details below to see your personalized book profit estimate!

-Why fiction book ads are essential for authors
+Why fiction book advertising is essential for authors

-So, why bother with advertisements?
+So, why bother with fiction book advertising?
 If you’re self-publishing, you probably already know that you’re going to need to do your own promo.
 But if you’re traditionally publishing, chances are you’ll still be responsible for most of your own promotion—this is equally important information for both parties.

 Increase sales

-Most obviously, advertising your book will help you sell more copies.
+Most obviously, fiction book advertising will help you sell more copies.
 It’s just like advertising anything else.
 Getting the word out there about your book and about yourself as an author, if done correctly, will mean more people buy your book.

 Reach a wider audience

 Ads aren’t exclusively created with the objective of driving sales, though.
-Ad campaigns are often created with the goal of increasing awareness of a product’s brand—in other words, advertising your book will introduce you and your book to a wider audience.
+Ad campaigns are often created with the goal of increasing awareness of a product’s brand—in other words, fiction book advertising will introduce you and your book to a wider audience.
 You may have friends and family or even an existing online platform, but you’ll want to expand that platform to sell more copies.

 Grow your author platform

-Speaking of expanding your platform—because ads are designed to reach a wide audience, it means you’ll pull more people into your platform.
+Speaking of expanding your platform—because fiction book advertising is designed to reach a wide audience, it means you’ll pull more people into your platform.
 Even if someone doesn’t make a purchase because of your advertisement, they might decide to follow your Facebook page or subscribe to your newsletter.
 This is still a success, and it dramatically increases the chances that person will make a purchase in the future.

 How to advertise a fiction book successfully

-The idea of creating ads might sound complicated, but advertising your book can be relatively painless.
+The idea of creating ads might sound complicated, but fiction book advertising can be relatively painless.
 And, if you do it right, you won’t have to spend a ton of money, either.

 Your cover is your most important marketing tool.
 This has always been true, but it’s especially true in today’s world of online shopping.